Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 The Archaeology of Ritual & Magic

+To understand the current interpretative framework, it is first necessary to place it within its own historical and cultural context.
 The starting point is Ralph Merrifield’s seminal book, ‘The Archaeology of Ritual & Magic’ published in 1987.
-The importance of this book to this study area cannot be underestimated and is itself the subject of an article elsewhere on the RPM website.
-The book was published at a time when both the terms ‘ritual’ and ‘magic’ were considered to be almost the sole preserve of anthropologists studying pre-Industrial societies.
-They were generally considered subjects not worthy of serious study within ‘modern’ archaeological contexts.
-Merrifield had been pivotal to the excavations of Roman Londinium, and as part of his work, he became conversant with Roman ‘rituals of commencement’ (foundation sacrifices in buildings) and ‘rituals of termination’ (the ‘closing down’ ritual act of the intentional firing and destruction of buildings and structures) in the archaeological record (Merrifield 1987: 48).
+The importance of this book to the study area of ‘ritual building protection’ cannot be underestimated.
+The book was published at a time when both terms ‘ritual’ and ‘magic’ were considered to be almost the sole preserve of anthropologists studying pre-Industrial societies.
+They were generally considered to be subjects not worthy of serious study within ‘modern’ archaeological fieldwork.
+Merrifield had been pivotal to the excavations of Londinium, and as part of his work, he became conversant with Roman ‘rituals of commencement’ (foundation sacrifices in buildings) and ‘rituals of termination’ (the ‘closing down’ ritual act of the intentional firing and destruction of buildings and structures) in the archaeological record (Merrifield 1987: 48).

 Timothy Easton: Ritual Marks on Timber